The 15th Night of Sha’ban

 The 15th night of Shaban is a night we are encouraged to be in prayer and remembrance.
 There is scholarly debate regarding the holiness of this night because while there are some hadith that are considered “sound” and “good”, there are also some that are considered “weak.”
 Sidi never discussed the benefits of worship on the 15th night of Sha’ban with large groups of students, but this is believed to be due to the fact that many students were working first on perfecting their observation of the 5 pillars (shahada, salah, sawm, zakah, and hajj) and the daily practices Sidi recommended (such as the recitation of the Wadhifa).

 Ibn Taymiyyah (radiyallahu anhu) said, “So many ahadith and reports exist regarding the excellence of the 15th night of Sha’ban that one is compelled to accept that this night does possess some virtue.”

 We host a khalwa for the community and schedule a teaching for the 15th day of Sha’ban, with Allah’s help and permission, insha’allah.
-In 2022, we anticipate the 15th night of Sha’ban will fall on the night of Thursday March 17th.

 Why Is This Night Special?

 The hadith that are sound and good describe the 15th night of Sha’ban as the night when Allah decides our fortunes for the coming year and when He forgives many, many sins.

 The Prophet (sallallahu ‘alayhi wa sallam) said, “Allah gazes at His creation on the 15th night of Sha’ban and then forgives all His slaves except for two types of people: those who attribute partners to Allah and those who harbor hatred in their hearts.”
 [Ahmad] In some other narrations the Prophet added additional categories of people who would not be forgiven, including those who cut ties with their families and those who disobeyed their parents.